redcic75/tourmagne-gpx-comparator/readme.md

 - A GPX file containing all missed points of reference track is added in `generated_files` folder

 ## In browser
-- Run `browserify scripts/indexWeb.js -o scripts/bundle.js` to bundle javascript files
+- Run `npm run browserify` to bundle javascript files
 - Launch you local server
 - Open `http://localhost:5500` in your web browser